Tuesday, 12 January 2021

 - CMP will continue to export product into Europe with CE marking exactly as it does at the moment, with no changes to any of its current certification.

+- CMP Industrial (non-hazardous, or safe area) products, which are currently CE marked, will be additionally identified with the new UKCA mark during the transitional period.
 This has been a dynamic and constantly changing subject for everyone involved, with clear and confirmed guidance from the UK Government only recently being released.
 We wish to assure you that CMP is well-positioned to guide our customers through the transition.

 If you have any further questions, please do not hesitate to get in touch via our online contact form, or by calling 0191 265 7411.